fomantic/Fomantic-UI-vscode-snippets/README.md

 [Fomantic-UI](https://fomantic-ui.com/) allows developers to build beautiful websites fast, with concise HTML, intuitive javascript, and simplified debugging, helping make front-end development a delightful experience.
 Fomantic is responsively designed allowing your website to scale on multiple devices.

+## Main purpose
+This project helps you to write faster [Fomantic-UI](https://fomantic-ui.com/) components, this means that is not needed to add colors, sizes and different types of *personalization*.
+This has a reason, if you add more snippets, will be a mess searching components with lots of different options, it is easier and faster to write yourself that personalization.

 ![demo](https://github.com/fomantic/Fomantic-UI-vscode-snippets/blob/master/images/demo.gif)

 ## Shortcut dictionary